PigCI/pig-ci-rails/README.md

 #### Request Time

-Often the first request test will be slow, as rails is loading a full environment.
-To mitigate this issue, this gem will make a blank request to your application before your test suite starts.
+Often the first request test will be slow, as rails is loading a full environment & rendering assets.
+To mitigate this issue, this gem will make a blank request to your application before your test suite starts & compiling assets.

 You can disable this functionality by setting your configuration to be: